What Is a Casita? Definition, Uses, and How It’s Different From an ADU

 Using Casitas for Short-Term Rental (Airbnb)

 Casitas are often seen as perfect Airbnb units—but in California, many cities (including San Diego) restrict ADUs from being rented for fewer than 30 consecutive days.
 Always check local short-term rental rules before listing your casita on vacation platforms (San Diego STRO).
+In many California jurisdictions, ADUs must be rented for 30+ consecutive days, so short-term stays may not be allowed even if the unit is fully legal.

 Multi-Generational Living / Aging in Place for Casitas